top of page

 Even though cooking the calçots was good fun, this was nothing compared to eating them…

-Another funny fact was that the calçots are traditionally served on top of old tiles!
+Another fun fact is that the calçots are traditionally served on top of old tiles!

-After eating at least 2 dozens of calçots each, you find your hands are pretty dirty!
+After eating at least 2 dozen calçots each, you find your hands are pretty dirty!

-But when they told us the nutritive facts about the calçots, I couldn’t believe it!
+But when they told us the nutritional facts about the calçots, I couldn’t believe it!
 Calçots have diuretic, tonifying, digestive and aphrodisiac properties!

 So what are you waiting for to try this typical Catalan tradition?
-The calçotada happens each year generally in March, but as it became very popular in Catalonia, you can also find some during the months of February and April.
+The calçotada happens each year, generally in February and March, but as it has become very popular in Catalonia, you can also find some throughout the winter months from January, February, March and into April, which is calçot season.

-At Barcelona Slow Travel, we have set up authentic and sustainable experiences for travellers that want to immerse themselves in the local culture.
-All of our experiences are verified by locals, follow sustainable guidelines and represent slow travel in every way, check them out here.
+At Barcelona Slow Travel, we have designed authentic and sustainable experiences for travellers who want to immerse themselves in the local culture.
+All of our food and drink experiences are verified by locals, follow sustainable guidelines and represent slow travel in every way, check them out here.
 And don’t hesitate to contact us to find out more about the top things to do in Barcelona.

 Pictures credit: Guillaume Jaques & Cristina Gil for Barcelona Slow Travel